inchanS/logseq-block-extractor/README.md

 ## Features

 - **Autocomplete Support**
-    - When you enter at least two characters, matching page titles appear in an autocomplete list.
+    - When you enter at least two characters, matching page titles appear in an autocomplete list (supports English, Korean, etc.).
     - This is identical to the list that appears when you type `[[` in Logseq's editor.
     - Autocomplete is available for both the Primary Tag and Filter Keywords fields.
     - For the Sort Field, only properties are suggested.